San Antonio Pedestrian Accident Attorney

 What Types of Compensation Can I Seek in a Pedestrian Accident Claim?

 Compensation in pedestrian accident claims typically includes medical expenses, lost wages, pain and suffering, and possibly punitive damages if gross negligence is proven.
-Medical expenses may cover hospital stays, surgeries, rehab, and long-term care requirements.
+Medical expenses may cover hospital stays, surgeries, rehab, and any long-term care requirements.
 Lost wages reflect any income you could not earn due to the accident, while pain and suffering address the physical and emotional distress endured.

 Why Is Legal Representation Important for My Pedestrian Accident Claim in San Antonio?